 To be able to access higher tier missions you must increase your standing with your selected corporation.
 To increase standings you must complete missions for a corporation.
 It might be tempting to do missions for every corporation, but it is usually a better strategy to work for a single corporation and maximize your standings with them.

-The skills Social increases the standings gained from completing missions and Connections gives you extra standings in regards to what level of missions you can access.
+The skill Social increases the standings gained from completing missions and Connections gives you extra standings in regards to what level of missions you can access.

 As a final tip, I would recommend running missions for the NPC corporations that control the current trade hubs in empire space.
 Higher standing with these corporations will grant you some tax relief when you are selling goods at those stations.
 The current NPC corporations that control the biggest trade hubs are: